srstevenson/nb-clean/README.md

 nb-clean check < notebook.ipynb
 ```

-To also check for empty cells, add the `--remove--empty` flag.
+To also check for empty cells, add the `--remove-empty` flag.
 To ignore cell
 metadata, add the `--preserve-metadata` flag.

 `nb-clean` will exit with status code 0 if the notebook is clean, and status